Enfield Lock

 Enfield Lock is an area in the London Borough of Enfield, north London.
-It is approximately located east of the Hertford Road between Turkey Street and the Holmesdale Tunnel overpass, and extends to the River Lee Navigation, including the Enfield Island Village.
+It is approximately located east of the Hertford Road between Turkey Street and the Holmesdale Tunnel overpass, and extends to the River Lee Navigation, including Enfield Island Village.
 The locality gains its name from the lock on the River Lee Navigation.
 Today's Enfield Lock was rebuilt in 1922.
 The area forms part of the Lee Valley Park and the Enfield Lock Conservation Area.
-On its eastern boundary Enfield Lock has marshland formerly used as a testing site between the Royal Small Arms Factory and the Gunpowder Mills, beyond this is the village of Sewardstone and the Epping forest boundary.
-To the south is Brimsdown, the north Waltham Cross and to the west Bullsmoor and Freezywater.
-Enfield Lock forms part of the London boundary.
+On its eastern boundary Enfield Lock has marshland formerly used as a testing site between the Royal Small Arms Factory and the Gunpowder Mills.
+Beyond this is the hamlet of Sewardstone and the boundary of Epping Forest.
+To the south is Brimsdown; to the north Waltham Cross; and to the west Bullsmoor and Freezywater.
+Enfield Lock forms part of the boundary of Greater London.

 Etymology

 Enfield Lock is recorded thus in 1710, earlier as Norhtlok (1355), The Locke (1657), i.e. 'the (northern) lock or river barrier (near Enfield)', from Middle English lok.